muratk5n/thirdwave/en/index.md

 ---

 Best human exceeded 89%.
-This is image recognition, the thing the that brought back NNs from the dead!
+This is image recognition, the thing that brought back NNs from the dead!
 Still stuck at 82???

 ---